Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Introduction

-Our primary interest is to develop efficient Federated Learning training policies for the datacenter setting \cite{li2020federated}.
-In particular, we target the cross-silo Federated Learning environments \cite{kairouz2019advances,yang2019federated,li2020federated,rieke2020future}, which consist of a network of hospitals, or a research consortium, that wants to jointly learn a model without sharing any data.
-In these environments, participants often have different computational capabilities (system heterogeneity) and/or different local data distributions (statistical heterogeneity).
-Current Federated Learning approaches use either synchronous \cite{mcmahan2017communication,smith2017federated,bonawitz2019towards} or asynchronous \cite{xie2019asynchronous} communication protocols.
+Our primary interest is to develop efficient Federated Learning training policies for the data center setting~\cite{li2020federatedopt} that accelerate learning convergence while minimizing computational, communication, and energy costs.
+In particular, we target cross-silo Federated Learning environments~\cite{kairouz2019advances,yang2019federated,li2020federatedopt,rieke2020future,zhang2020batchcrypt}, such as a network of hospitals or a research consortium that wants to jointly learn a model without sharing any data.
+In these environments, participants often have different computational capabilities (\textit{system heterogeneity}) and different local data distributions (\textit{statistical heterogeneity}).
+Current Federated Learning approaches use either synchronous~\cite{mcmahan2017communication,smith2017federated,bonawitz2019towards} or asynchronous~\cite{xie2019asynchronous} communication protocols.
 However, these methods have poor performance in such heterogeneous environments.
-Synchronous protocols result in fast learners being idle, which underutilizes the resources of the federation.
-Asynchronous protocols seek to fully utilize the available resources, but have higher a network communication cost, and potentially lower generalizability due to the effects of stale models \cite{cui2014exploiting,dai2018toward}.
+Synchronous protocols result in computationally fast learners being idle, underutilizing the available resources of the federation.
+Asynchronous protocols fully utilize the available resources, but incur higher network communication cost and potentially lower generalizability due to the effect of stale models~\cite{cui2014exploiting,dai2018toward}.